vrischmann/zig-sqlite/README.md

 All these methods take a type as first parameter.

 The type represents a "row", it can be:
-* a struct where each field maps to the corresponding column in the resultset (so field 0 must map to field 1 and so on).
+* a struct where each field maps to the corresponding column in the resultset (so field 0 must map to column 1 and so on).
 * a single type, in that case the resultset must only return one column.

 Not all types are allowed, see the section "Bind parameters and resultset rows" for more information on the types mapping rules.